-This statement is made pursuant to s54 Modern Day Slavery Act 2015 and is Gentoo’s Slavery and Human Trafficking Statement for the financial year ending March 2016.
-This statement applies to Gentoo Group and its subsidiaries as set out below.
+This statement is made pursuant to s54 Modern Day Slavery Act 2015 and is Gentoo’s Slavery and Human Trafficking Statement for the financial year ending March 2021.
+This statement applies to Gentoo Group, its subsidiaries, contractors and supply chains.

 Our Structure and Business

 Gentoo Group comprises the parent Gentoo Group Limited and its subsidiaries.